ItsZeusBro/Hermetica/README.md

 Functions that are found and enshrined can be infused into the simulation engine on the way to solving unknown problems.
 Think of how many things can be achieved with a knife?
 If the tool is general purpose enough, what's to say that it doesn't provide a faster way to any particular solution.

-## A good reason for Arbitrary Deterministic Encoding
-Arbitrary symbols that are reused to represent any characther (as opposed to one to one encoding of literals) means we can get lucky overtime if inputs and outputs across literals share the same input output solution relativity.

-So if abc as input uses 123 for its translation and def uses 123 for its translation, they both share the same relativity for all function inputs and outputs, and if the problem is associated with this relativity, (like problems involving mathematical induction), then we can probably have the same simulation and generation output correspond to multiple inputs and outputs for different functions.
-This might find higher order functions that serve more than one purpose!
-This could converge on the physics of calculation (a general purpose simulation)!

 ## Moon Shot:
 This is basically a new hypothesis for how truth and existentialism works